 When top is solid, remove from oven, leaving oven on and grab a fork and scrape up the top of the pudding (about 1/2 inch).
 Mix the topping ingredients together in a bowl and pour over pudding mushing it up with the fork.
 It will look 'liquidy.'
 Bake for another 30 minutes or until a toothpick comes out clean.
 We like a crusty top so we turn on the broiler.

 This is what it looks like coming out of the oven.
 Some persons like a softer top.
 We like it this way... and it is more reminiscent of the hell at top and hell at bottom sentiment.

-CHEF”S NOTE: This photo shows Kari’s food styling for her article.
+STEWARD’S NOTE: This photo shows my food styling for my article in my Dubai column, WHen Hunger Strikes in the WKND magazine for the Khaleej Times.
 The pudding is not traditionally served this way, though it looks beautiful.
-Here she styled it with some custard, which went very well with it.
-Great plating hon!
+Here I styled it with some custard, which went very well with it.

 Are you looking for other sweet treats?